2-Day Trip to Athens Greece | Best Sites & Activities

 What is the Weather like in Athens?
 When is Best to Visit Athens?

-Certain groups are eligible for half-price or free entrance – usually for EU citizens.
-Check here to see if you are eligible for reduced entrance.
+Certain groups are eligible forhalf-price or free entrance – usually for EU citizens.
+Check here to see if you are eligible for a reduced entrance fee.

 Where to Stay in Athens

-Looking for the best hotels and apartments near old Athens Plaka and Acropolis Parthenon?
-Find in my complete list below the best accommodation in Athens for a really unique travel experience!
+Looking for the best hotels and apartments near the old Athens Plaka and the Acropolis Parthenon?
+Find in my complete list below the best accommodation in Athens for a unique travel experience!

 How to get to Piraeus Port from Athens Airport